SHIINASAMA/pyside_template/README.md

 This template is designed to help you get started with PySide6 quickly and easily.
 It includes a basic project structure, a build script, and a requirements file.

+Even if some company computers are underpowered, they're still usable in most cases.
+You just need to install Python 3.11 and do some simple virtual environment setup.

 ## Main Dependencies

 - PySide6